Logo Icon

 SHARE

-Overview: On December 22, 2023, the Indian Parliament enacted three significant criminal laws and it came into effect from 1st July 2024:
+Overview: On December 22, 2023, the Indian Parliament enacted three significant criminal laws, and they came into effect from 1st July 2024:

 1. The Bharatiya Nyaya Sanhita (BNS), 2023